 S.No.
-Action Timelines

-1 Separate, safe and easily accessible facilities for women and men in Throughout the place of work and the labour camps. (e.g. toilets should be construction period iii) O located in separate areas, well-lit) 9 Display signs that the project site is an area where SEA/SH is Throughout C prohibited. construction period bi Ensure Codes of Conduct are clearly understood and signed by Upon joining р those with a physical presence at the project site; a Train project staff on the behavior obligations under the CoCs and Periodic; every six + disseminate CoCs (including visual illustrations) and discuss with months ; employees and local communities.
+Action Timelines 1 Separate, safe and easily accessible facilities for women and men in the place of work and the labour camps. (e.g. toilets should be located in separate areas, well-lit) Throughout construction period 2 Display signs that the project site is an area where SEA/SH is prohibited.
+Throughout construction period 3 Ensure Codes of Conduct are clearly understood and signed by those with a physical presence at the project site; Upon joining 4 Train project staff on the behavior obligations under the CoCs and Disseminate CoCs (including visual illustrations) and discuss with employees and local communities.
+Periodic; every six months iii) Occupational Health and Safety

-onal Health and Safety: